Jerl92/McPlayer/README.md

 ## Changelog

+0.7 - The bulk add album admin page, some stuff fixed.</br>
-0.6 - Playlist can be save and load and shuffle and no-shuffle order work</br>
+0.6 - Playlist can be save and load and shuffle and no-shuffle order work.</br>
 0.5 - Not loged user, can now browser and interact with playlist and player.</br>
 0.4 - Remove sticky sidebar, use overflow scroll.</br>
 0.3 - Add wake lock when the tab is active, Use FFMPEG for audio compresion.</br>